 That there shall be four classes of membership in the Corporation, namely Members, Life Members, Associate Members, and Honorary Members:

 Members (Annual): Membership may be conferred on those individuals 18 years of age and above.
 They shall pay annual membership dues in accordance with the provisions of the by-laws of the Corporation in that behalf from time to time be in force.
-A Member is entitled to one vote at any general annual and meeting of the members.
+A Member is entitled to one vote at any annual and special meeting of the members.

 Life Members: Life Membership is conferred on those individuals who have been ordinary Members in good standing for 12 consecutive years.
 Once an individual becomes a Life Member, they shall not be required to pay any further membership fees or dues.
-A Life Member is entitled to one vote at any general meeting of the members.
+A Life Member is entitled to one vote at any annual and special meeting of the members.

 Under extraordinary circumstances, the Board of Directors may elect to confer Life Membership to an individual who has not been a Member in good standing for 12 consecutive years.

 Associate Members: Associate Membership is for those persons, under 18 years of age, who participate in a show, youth group or youth camp or group related activity.
 There are no fees for Associate Membership.
 Under extraordinary circumstances, Associate Membership may be extended beyond 18 years of age at the discretion of the Board of Directors.
 Associate Members may choose to pay Members dues in order to qualify for number of years toward Lifetime Member status.
-Associate Members are not entitled to vote at any general meeting of the Members.
+Associate Members are not entitled to vote at any annual and special meeting of the Members.

 Honorary Members: Honorary Membership may be granted by the Board of Directors for one year, to be reviewed on an annual basis if necessary.
 Honorary Members are not required to pay membership fees or dues.
-Honorary Members are not entitled to vote at any general meeting of the members.
+Honorary Members are not entitled to vote at any annual and special meeting of the members.

 2.4 DUES

-Dues shall be fixed by majority vote of the Board of Directors, which vote becomes effective only when confirmed by a vote of the Members at an annual or other general meeting.
+Dues shall be fixed by majority vote of the Board of Directors, which vote becomes effective only when confirmed by a vote of the Members at an annual or other special meeting.
 Members shall receive notification through the Corporation of the dues or fees at any time payable by them.

 3. BOARD OF DIRECTORS